-- An erosion and sediment control plan will be developed by contractor and implemented prior to any work within 30 m of the watercourse. - O Provide regular maintenance to the erosion and sediment control measures during construction.
+- An erosion and sediment control plan will be developed by contractor and implemented prior to any work within 30 m of the watercourse. - Provide regular maintenance to the erosion and sediment control measures during construction.
 Contractor shall be responsible for ensuring that the erosion and sediment control measures are maintained and will monitor the water clarity downstream of the work site throughout the day and during rain events.
 Water quality is to meet the Canadian Water Quality Guidelines for the Protection of Aquatic Life.
-Monitoring for visible plumes outside of the work area is to be undertaken. - At a minimum, the erosion and sediment control plan will include the installation of sediment fencing along in the marsh, near the edge of the area to be rehabilitated. - o This fence must be removed before spring freshet. - o Additional materials (i.e. rip rap, filter cloth and silt fencing) will be readily available in case they are needed promptly for erosion and/or sediment control. - Any stockpiles of soil or fill material will be stored as far as possible from the channel and protected by silt fencing (minimum 30 m). - The sediment fencing will not be removed until the bank is stabilized (<20% bare soil). - All equipment working within 30 m of the water will be well maintained, clean and free of leaks. - Where banks/riparian area (area within 30 m of channel) have been stabilized by seeding and/or planting, monitor the revegetation to ensure that the vegetation becomes fully established.
+Monitoring for visible plumes outside of the work area is to be undertaken. - At a minimum, the erosion and sediment control plan will include the installation of sediment fencing along the east, west and north sides.
+Properly keyed in to prevent turbidity from reaching wetland or river. - Any fence situated at the base of the fill, within the area that floods during periods of high water, must be removed before spring freshet and other suitable measures put in place (above the area that floods). - Additional materials (i.e., rip rap, filter cloth and silt fencing) will be readily available in case they are needed promptly for erosion and/or sediment control. - Any stockpiles of soil or fill material will be stored as far as possible from the channel and protected by silt fencing (minimum 30 m). - The sediment fencing will not be removed until the bank is stabilized (<20% bare soil). - All equipment working within 30 m of the water will be well maintained, clean and free of leaks. - Where banks/riparian area (area within 30 m of channel) have been stabilized by seeding and/or planting, monitor the revegetation to ensure that the vegetation becomes fully established.